wp-plugins/fancybox-for-wordpress/readme.txt

 Stable tag: 3.0.1
 License: GPL/MIT

-Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
-Or you can customize it from the Options Page if you like... :)
+Seamlessly integrates FancyBox into your blog.
+You can use default setting or customize it from the Options Page if you like... :)

 == Description ==